Pay your bills on time

 Keep an eye on your credit report

-Another important consideration when it comes to protecting your credit score is making sure nothing incorrect is being recorded on your credit report.
+Another important aspect of protecting your credit score is checking that there are no inaccuracies on your credit report.

-For example, if you’re the victim of identity theft or credit card fraud, the financial fallout can have an impact not just on your bank account, but your credit score as well.
+For example, if you fall victim to identity theft or credit card fraud, the financial fallout can have an impact not just on your bank account, but your credit score as well.

 If you want to check your credit score, learn how they work, or find out more about improving your score, visit our credit score information hub.